atecon/season_plot/README.md

 No return value

 ## Hint

 When calling `type="all"`, the user may also want to change the size of the plot.
 This can be done by passing the optional parameters `plot_width`, `plot_height` and `font_size` to the `do_season_plot()` function via the bundle `self`.
----

 ```
-season_plot_gui(const series y, int frequency, const int plot_width, const int plot_height, const int font_size)
+season_plot_gui(series y, int frequency, int plot_width, int plot_height, int font_size)
 ```

-## Note

-This function is mainly a wrapper for GUI access but may be also called via scripting as a "short-cut" way for immediately showing a plot on the screen.
+**Note**: This function is mainly a wrapper for GUI access but may be also called via scripting as a "short-cut" way for immediately showing a plot on the screen.

 ## Parameters